skkestrel/koatl/docs/match.md

 y = try a except ValueError() # exception will be raised!
 ```

-## Matches-expressions
+## Matches-expressions and guards

-Matches-expressions resolve to either True or False depending on whether the value matches the provided pattern:
+Matches-expressions resolve to either True or False depending on whether the value matches the provided pattern,
+and the bound names are available in the following block:

 ```koatl
 >>> x = [1, 2, 3]